Feudal Graph Reinforcement Learning: Related Works

-More related to our approach, NerveNet~\cite{wang2018nervenet} relies on message passing to propagate information across the nodes and learn an actuator-level policy.
-In this framework, the performances are competitive with state-of-the-art methods on standard MuJoCo environments.
-Similarly to NerveNet, the Shared Modular Policies method~(SMP;~\cite{huang2020one}) learns a global policy that is shared across the limbs of a target agent and controls simultaneously different morphologies.
-The agents' structure is encoded into a tree graph in which an arbitrarily chosen limb acts as a root node and information is propagated in two stages from root to leaves and then backward. \citet{kurin2020my}, however, show that constraining the exchange of information based on the structure of the system being controlled can hinder performance.
-This issue is a well-known problem in graph machine learning: the best structure to perform message passing does not necessarily correspond to the input graph~\cite{kipf2018neural, arnaiz2022diffwire}.
-Graph pooling~\cite{ying2018hierarchical, bianchi2020spectral, grattarola2022understanding} tackles this problem by clustering nodes and rewiring the graph to learn hierarchical representations.
-Our work can be seen as introducing a similar idea in graph-based RL by exploiting a (hierarchical) learning architecture based on FRL~\cite{dayan1992feudal}.
+More related to our approach, NerveNet~\citep{wang2018nervenet} relies on message passing to propagate information across nodes and learn an actuator-level policy.
+Similarly to NerveNet, the \gls{smp} method~\citep{huang2020one} learns a global policy that is shared across the limbs of a target agent and controls simultaneously different morphologies.
+The agents' structure is encoded by a tree where an arbitrary limb acts as a root node.
+Information is propagated through the tree in two stages, from root to leaves and then backward. \cite{kurin2020my}, however, show that constraining the exchange of information to the structure of the system being controlled can hinder performance.
+This issue is a well-known problem in graph machine learning: the best structure to perform message passing does not necessarily correspond to the input topology~\citep{topping2022understanding, rusch2023survey}.
+Graph pooling~\citep{ying2018hierarchical, bianchi2020spectral, grattarola2022understanding, bianchi2024expressive} tackles this problem by clustering nodes and rewiring the graph to learn hierarchical representations.
+Our work can be seen as introducing a similar idea in graph-based \gls{rl}.
+Moreover, in \gls{fgrl}, the hierarchical structure corresponds to the structure of the decision-making process.
+A different research line on composable \gls{rl} leverages Transformers~\citep{vaswani2017attention} to learn universal policies designed for handling multiple morphologies simultaneously~\citep{trabucco2022anymorph,gupta2022metamorph,xiong2023universal}, possibly encoding geometric symmetries in the model~\citep{chen2023subequivariant}.
+In this context,~\cite{xiong2024distilling} propose an approach to improve the efficiency of existing multi-task \gls{rl} methods by generating policies using a morphology-conditioned hypernetwork~\citep{ha2017hypernetworks}.